Operadic Fibrations and Unary Operadic 2-categories: Left adjoint to

 Thus, for a unary operadic 2-category $\bO=(X,\C)$, we have the adjunction $\Phi\mathrm{tr}_3 \dashv \int_\odot$,

-\begin{example} For a 1-category $\C$ (viewed as a 2-category with only trivial 2-cells), and its associated unary operadic 2-category $\bC=(\N\C,\D\C)$.
-The monoidal category \hbox{$\M_\C:=\Phi\mathrm{tr}_3\N\C$} has objects lists $(f_1,\ldots,f_k)$, $f_i \in \C_1,k\geq 0$, and morphisms are generated~by The monoidal product is concatenation and the monoidal unit is the empty list. \end{example}
+\begin{example} Let $\C$ be a 1-category (viewed as a 2-category with only trivial \hbox{2-cells}) and \hbox{$\bC=(\N\C,\D\C)$} its associated unary operadic 2-category of Example~\ref{example:monoidal_categories}.
+The~monoidal category \hbox{$\M_\C:=\Phi\mathrm{tr}_3\N\C$} has objects lists $(f_1,\ldots,f_k)$, $f_i \in \C_1,k\geq 0$, and morphisms are generated~by The monoidal product is concatenation and the monoidal unit is the empty list. \end{example}